Tilagiho/eNoseAnnotator/README.md

 # eNoseAnnotator

 eNoseAnnotator is a program used to view, annotate and store measurements of the eNose sensor.
+Currently Windows and Linux systems are supported.

 ## How to install
 Go to the release section of this repository and open the assets of the latest release.